 - Want multiple cleaning power modes – The V6 Trigger is equipped with a standard cleaning mode and a “Max” power mode.
 The standard cleaning mode is good for more hard surface types whereas the max power mode increases the suction power for thicker carpets and rugs.

-- Don’t mind spending a little extra money – Priced at $199, this vacuum is a bit more costly than most other handheld vacuums.
+- Don’t mind spending a little extra money – Priced in the mid to high rier, this vacuum is a bit more costly than most other handheld vacuums.
 The performance is above average, but be sure you’re okay with spending the extra money before purchasing.

 For more information on the Dyson V6 Trigger visit Amazon.com.